resibots/limbo/paper/paper.md

 Limbo is currently used in the ERC project ResiBots^[<http://www.resibots.eu>], which is focused on data-efficient trial-and-error learning for robot damage recovery, and in the H2020 projet PAL^[<http://www.pal4u.eu/>], which uses social robots to help coping with diabetes.
 It has been instrumental in many scientific publications since 2015 [@cully2015robots] [@chatzilygeroudis2018resetfree] [@tarapore2016] [@chatzilygeroudis2017] [@pautrat2018bayesian] [@chatzilygeroudis2018using]

+# Acknowledgments
+This work received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (GA no. 637972, project ``ResiBots'') and from the European Commission through the project H2020 AnDy (GA no. 731540) and PAL (GA no. ??).

 # References